-Certain clients direct ASM to trade their account with a specific broker to primarily utilize a commission recapture program.
-Any such direction or limitation must be in writing from the Client.
-Clients which, in whole or in part, direct ASM to use a particular broker to execute transactions for their accounts should be aware that, in so doing, they may adversely affect the ASM's ability to, among other things, obtain best price and execution, and the cost of the transaction may be greater.
-Based upon the types of securities ASM typically trades (large cap domestic equity and fixed securities with ample liquidity) there is generally a narrow range in the execution prices and therefore directed brokerage generally does not materially impact long term performance.
-Clients that direct ASM to use a specific broker to execute part or all of their transactions should consider the overall financial arrangement to determine the cost/benefit of the arrangement.
+Certain clients direct ASC to trade their account with a specific broker to primarily utilize a commission recapture program.
+Any such direction or limitation must be in writing from the client.
+Clients which, in whole or in part, direct ASC to use a particular broker to execute transactions for their account should be aware that, in so doing, they may adversely affect ASC's ability to, among other things, obtain best price and execution, and the cost of the transaction may be greater.
+Based upon the types of securities ASC typically trades (large cap domestic equity and fixed securities with ample liquidity) there is generally a narrow range in the execution prices and therefore directed brokerage generally does not materially impact long term performance.
+Clients that direct ASC to use a specific broker to execute part or all of their transactions should consider the overall financial arrangement to determine the cost/benefit of the arrangement.